GRI Content Index

 For the Materiality Disclosures Service, GRI Services reviewed that the GRI content index is clearly presented and the references for Disclosures 102-40 to 102-49 align with appropriate sections in the body of the report.
 All GRI standards listed in the following GRI content index were published in 2016.

 GRI 101 Foundation

 GRI 102-2 Activities, brands, products, and services

-Education: With its digital education and range of services focusing on the health and technology sectors, Bertelsmann is shaping work-related learning in the 21st century.
+Education: With its digital education and range of services focusing on the health and technology sectors as well as in the field of university education, Bertelsmann is shaping work-related learning in the 21st century.
 The business models in the education segment are based first foremost on the combined deployment of highly qualified employees and innovative technology.